 Core i18n Architecture & Locale Negotiation

 Global product delivery requires a deterministic, cache-aware internationalization pipeline that operates predictably across edge networks, build systems, and client runtimes.
 This architecture establishes the foundational routing logic, translation orchestration, and runtime resolution required for full-stack teams, UX engineers, product managers, and localization leads.
-By prioritizing build-time extraction, edge-level negotiation, and immutable catalog versioning, engineering organizations can eliminate routing loops, prevent hydration mismatches, and guarantee consistent UI adaptation across all target markets.

 Architectural Foundations & Pipeline Orchestration